wiseaidev/rocket-yew-starter-pack/README.md

 - **Rust All The Way**: Write your web application entirely in Rust, ensuring type safety and performance.
 - **Yew Frontend**: A modern, Rust-based frontend framework for building interactive web applications.
 - **Rocket Backend**: A web framework for Rust with great flexibility and speed.
+- **Sled Database**: Utilize Sled as the database for efficient data storage and retrieval.
 - **CRUD Operations**: Set up Create, Read, Update, and Delete operations easily.

 ## Prerequisites